fd0livar/hup/README.rst

 The *Frootlab Shared Library* (flib) is a multi-purpose `Python`_ library, which primarily aims to support `Frootlab`_ projects by serving as a common base library.
-It was originally created in 2019 for `Project Infimum`_ to separate `Pandora`_ and `Nemoa`_.
+It was originally created in 2019 for the `Smart Analytics`_ project to separate `Pandora`_ and `Nemoa`_.
 The majority of the provided modules, however, are kept generic to facilitate their application beyond Frootlab projects as well.

 The Frootlab Shared Library is `open source`_, based on the `Python`_ programming language and actively developed at `Frootlab`_.